-The EM720 can run in NORMAL or in TEST mode.
+The EM920 can run in NORMAL or in TEST mode.
+The present operating mode is indicated on the display status bar at the bottom of the screen.

-TEST mode is intended for testing the device energy measurement accuracy.
+TEST mode is intended for testing the device energy measurement accuracy without affecting the billing energy and demand data.
+All instrumentation data is still available in TEST mode.

-In TEST mode, the front pulse LED indicators flash at a programmable rate and the billing data display shows separate test kWh and kvarh energy register readings with an extended 0.001 kWh resolution.
+The front pulse LED indicators flash at a programmable rate in TEST mode, and the billing data display shows separate test kWh and kvarh energy readings with an extended 0.001 kWh resolution.
+See Energy Pulse LED Indicators above for the test LED pulse rates.